shawnsyms/revival-survival/README.md

 The opiate overdose crisis sits at the nexus of two intractable social forces — (1) rampant overprescribing of addictive medications, and (2) a toxic, unregulated street drug supply.
 No one deserves to die because of that.
 And now there's a chance for them to get better.
 Once revived, they can survive.
 Naloxone, a treatment that can temporarily reverse an opioid overdose, is available free at pharmacies around Ontario and across Toronto.

 This project has three parts.
 First, I use data visualization tools and techniques to tell the story of the overdose epidemic.
 Second, I have built a predictive model that attempts to learn and predict overdose death counts based on various relevant statistical inputs.
-Third, I've built a simple tool based on a geo-spatial dataset that can inform concerned and compassionate people about the locations of the nearest pharmacies where they can access naloxone.
+Third, I've built a simple tool based on a geo-spatial dataset that can inform concerned and compassionate people about the locations of the nearest pharmacies where they can access naloxone and other recovery resources.
 Carrying it on their person, anyone can save a life.